The early 2000's were an extraordinary period for the LGBT (Lesbian,

 Concersely, Isla and Karen were more like "Ugly Sister" drag artists with

 obvious wigs and OTT make-up.
-But being positive, GRA2004 has helped to legalise

-this, both partners must complete a statutory declaration for submission to the Gender Recognition Panel.
-Whilst the vast majority of husbands are aware that their wife
+Being positive, GRA2004 has helped to legalise thousands of marriages in the UK between a man and a transwoman.
+For this, both partners must complete a statutory declaration for submission to the Gender Recognition Panel.
+Whilst the vast majority of husbands are aware that their wife is transgender (or vice versa), there are a small number of instances where she has successfully been in deep stealth and this is a huge surprise, and a source of magazine articles!

 Great Beauty = Woman?